Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 >>2.
 Static variables
 >>3.
 Local Variables
 ### Instance Variables
-* If the value of a variable is varied from object to object, such type of variables are called instance variables.
+* If the *value of a variable is varied from object to object*, such type of variables are called *instance variables*.
-* For every object, a separate copy of instance variables will be created.
+* For *every object*, a *separate copy of instance variables will be created*.
-* Instance variables should be declare withn the class directly but outside of any method or block or constructor.
+* *Instance variables* should be *declare within the class* directly but *outside of any method or block or constructor*.
-* Instance variable will be created at the time of object creation and destroyed at the time of object destruction.
-Hence, the scope of instance variable is exactly same as scope of object.
+* Instance variable will be *created at the time of object creation* and *destroyed at the time of object destruction*.
+Hence, the *scope* of instance variable is *exactly same as scope of object*.
-* Instance variables will be stored in the heap memory as the part of the object.
+* Instance variables will be *stored in the heap memory* as the part of the object.
-* We can not access instance variables directly from static area.
-But, we can access by using object reference.
+* We *can not access* instance variables directly *from static area*.
+But, we *can access* by *using object reference*.
-* But, we can access instance variables directly from instance area.
+* But, we *can access* instance variables directly *from instance area*.
 ```java
 public class Temp {
     int x = 10;